-Spotify is making a big move into direct artist deals, a potentially serious strike against third-party distribution services like CD Baby and Tunecore.
+Spotify is making a big move into direct artist deals, a potentially serious strike against traditional labels.
+That includes the big three majors, with third-party distribution services like CD Baby and Tunecore also potentially threatened.

 This has been a lingering threat for artist distributors since the heyday of iTunes Music.
 But Apple never offered to work directly with the millions of artists using services like Tunecore to distribute their works.

 Now, the biggest player in the music game is Spotify, not iTunes.
 And it looks like Spotify is moving into direct licensing and distribution.

 Billboard’s Hannah Karp just broke the story that the streaming giant is floating initial offers to select independent artists and management groups.
 The overtures are being made to popular independent acts, specifically those that aren’t signed to a label and are likely using services like Tunecore or other distributors.